matrix-org/areweoidcyet/index.md

 1. **OIDC native client** - This is a client that fully uses OIDC when talking to an OIDC enabled homeserver.
 1. **OIDC aware client** - This is a client that is aware of OIDC but will still use existing auth types (e.g. `m.login.sso`) to auth with an OIDC enabled homeserver.
-1. **Legacy client with SSO support** - This is a client that is not aware of OIDC but does support `m.login.sso` flow. e.g. Element Web, iOS, Android, Fluffy, Nheko, Cinny
+1. **Legacy client with SSO support** - This is a client that is not aware of OIDC but does support `m.login.sso` flow. e.g. Element Web, iOS, Android, FluffyChat, Nheko, Cinny
 1. **Legacy client without SSO support** - This is a client that is not aware of OIDC at all and nor does it support `m.login.sso` flow.
 Typically auth is done via `m.login.password` only. e.g. Fractal

 #### OIDC Native clients